- Finding and leveraging the right technology is crucial.

 Marketing technology is exploding all around us.
 This trend is already evidenced in the Chief Marketing Technologist Blog’s annual martech infographic.
 According to the blog, the martech landscape grew from 350 marketing technology solutions five years ago to 6,829 solutions today.
 That’s a 19X increase.

-Here at Terakeet, for example, we developed scalable SEO technology to connect and engage effectively with a database of millions of micro-influencers.
+Here at Terakeet, for example, we developed SEO technology to connect and engage effectively with a database of millions of micro-influencers.
 That’s how we launch campaigns with thousands of online publishers at a time.

 2. Look to the Middle